-157 A native application is a piece of software developed to run on a specific underlying platform or operating system.158 By accessing the World Wide Web
+165 A native application is a piece of software developed to run on a specific underlying platform or operating system.
+166 By accessing the World Wide Web

-159 A termination monopoly refers to the power exerted by a provider when its users are in ex-post dependency on a specific service/product.
+167 A termination monopoly refers to the power exerted by a provider when its users are in ex-post dependency on a specific service/product.
 For instance, users dependency on services belonging to the same ecosystem can limit the conditions of access to or usage of competing products or services.
 By buying a specific device, users are not only often obliged to use the corresponding OS, but also the software application store and applications developed for this OS.
 Since users usually do not have the possibility to use other services/products provided by competitors, the provider can exert a de facto monopoly.
-The term is also mentioned by CERRE's Report on Device neutrality (June 2021) Ibid footnote 76
+The term is also mentioned by CERRE's Report on Device neutrality (June 2021) Ibid footnote 79 integration into provider-specific ecosystems, high switching costs for users, and significant costs of adapting and updating apps to run on several OSs.